auth0/auth0-PHP/README.md

 #### Logging in with an Organization

-With the SDK initialized using your Organization, you can use the `Auth0::login()` method as you normally would.
+With the SDK initialized using your Organization Id, you can use the `Auth0::login()` method as you normally would.
 Methods throughout the SDK will use the Organization Id you configured in their API calls.

 ```PHP
 <?php